eisascience/HISTA/inst/app/UserManual.md

 ### Gene Expression per cell type (2D):

         	Gene expression of a searched gene, batch-corrected, mapped on the t-SNE projection, with the ability to subset by cell type.
 Additional radio buttons allow selecting which 2D plot to show, e.g., t-SNE or UMAP, on various scopes of our data.

+### Cell scores per cell type (boxplot):

+        	Scores of a searched component, mapped on the defined cell types, with the ability to subset donor sets.
+This enables to explore the scoring of each component relative to the cell types. combined with Gene Expression per cell type (boxplot) each cell type can be deeply investigated.

 ### Cell scores per cell type (2D):

         	Scores of a searched component, mapped on the 2D (t-SNE or UMAP) projection, with the ability to subset by cell type.
 To provide a deeper scope of visualizing the cell scores projected on the pre-computed 2D representation.
 In this tab, it is possible to subset the figure by cell type using the available radio buttons.
 For example, SDA component 1 demonstrates that the highest absolute scores are found in the spermatid population of the germ cells.
 By zooming in on these cells, we can better observe the distinct banding pattern that positively scores the last and early spermatids but negatively scores the spermatids between them.
 Digging into the gene loadings of this component, we observe specific gene regulation patterns that explain the banding observed in the cell scores; for example, the top positively loaded genes contain SPRR4 and PRM1, whereas the top negatively loaded genes contain FSCN3 and PRM3 supporting the regulation of spermiogenesis as the spermatids finish their maturation.